grafana/loki/docs/sources/storage/_index.md

 ### Single-Store

+Single-Store refers to the using object storage as the storage medium for both Loki's index as well as its data ("chunks").
+There are two supported modes:

+#### tsdb (recommended)

+Starting in Loki v2.8, the [TSDB index store]({{< relref "../operations/storage/tsdb" >}}) improves query performance, reduces TCO and has the same feature parity as "boltdb-shipper".

+#### BoltDB (deprecated)

 Also known as "boltdb-shipper" during development (and is still the schema `store` name).
 The single store configurations for Loki utilize the chunk store for both chunks and the index, requiring just one store to run Loki.

-As of 2.0, this is the recommended index storage type, performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.
+Performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.

 ### Cassandra